Azure/azure-sdk-for-js/common/tools/dev-tool/README.md

 // Copyright (c) Microsoft Corporation.
 // Licensed under the MIT license

-import { subCommand } from "../../util/commandBuilder";
+import { subCommand, makeCommandInfo } from "../../framework/command";

-export const commandInfo = {
-  name: "hello",
-  description: "commands for printing some lovely messages" };
+export const commandInfo = makeCommandInfo("hello", "commands for printing some lovely messages");

 export default subCommand(commandInfo, {
   world: () => import("./world")
 });
 ```

-(__Note__: Since we don't have any arguments or options to add to the sub-command, the `options` field of `commandInfo` is omitted (since the sub-command just delegates to its child commands, we wouldn't be able to use any options in this parent command anyway).)
+(__Note__: Since we don't have any arguments or options to add to the sub-command, the `options` argument to `makeCommandInfo` is omitted (since the sub-command just delegates to its child commands, we wouldn't be able to use any options in this parent command anyway).)

 This simple file establishes the mapping from the command name `"world"` to our new command module `src/commands/hello/world.ts`.
 The contents of `world.ts` are very similar to the previous `hello-world.ts` module, but we will change the `name` field of `commandInfo` and the argument to `createPrinter`: